-So we have been keeping the litter box in our 2nd bathroom.
+Our solution has been to keep the litter box in our 2nd bathroom.
 The problem?
 When we have guests over, they have to deal with a litter box in the bathroom with them.
 It’s definitely not ideal and it’s something that has bothered me since we moved in.
-So for this month’s thrift store challenge, I decided to take a thrifted cabinet and turn it into a stylish place to hide the litter box–a litter box cabinet.
+To solve this, I decided to take a thrifted cabinet and turn it into a stylish piece of furniture to hide the litter box–a litter box cabinet.
 See the full tutorial below!

 DIY Litter Box Cabinet